stevenzhang070302/Smart-Transit/README.md

 # Smart-Transit
 Project under Vdart Digital
+This repository contains the code to control and collect data from the GPS sensors utilizing the arduino board.

 # Process:
 The current setup for Smart Public transit is to have a GPS Tracking device that sends wifi signals to the internet where it can be displayed on Google Maps API on a Mobile application.
 By doing this, the citizens of Trichy, India will receive better efficiency managing public transportation.